MidCentral DHB’s acute pain service is committed to working with you as a patient to establish and maintain an acceptable level of comfort.

 The acute pain service works closely with medical, surgical and multidisciplinary teams to individualise pain management plans to suit each patient’s unique needs.

 The pain service monitors post-operative patients who have advanced forms of analgesia such as PCA (patient controlled analgesia) and epidurals to make sure it is effective and side effects are controlled.
-For MidCentral Health’s elective surgery patients, this also involves reinforcing the information and education that was initiated at a preadmission clinic by the anaesthetists.
+For MidCentral’s elective surgery patients, this also involves reinforcing the information and education that was initiated at a preadmission clinic by the anaesthetists.

 The ‘Help us to Help you’ Pain Scale